achaquisse/sms-gateway-server/README.md

-sms-gateway-server
+SMS Gateway [Server]
 =====
+Use your android phone as an SMS gateway

 # Why?

-It is needed to use a mobile phone as an SMS gateway.
+There is a need to use a mobile phone as an SMS gateway.

+Nexmo, Twilio are expensive, for small projects and experiments.

-# How
+# How?

 Server applications will call an HTTP Endpoint requesting a message to be sent, and then an android mobile application will be pooling an HTTP Endpoint querying messages at the pending state, and schedule them to be sent.